mbloch/mapshaper/docs/examples/basics.md

 # Basics

-Short Mapshaper recipes for common GIS tasks.
+Short Mapshaper examples for common tasks.
 The filenames and field names are illustrative &mdash; substitute your own.
-Most recipes also work in the [web app's](/docs/essentials/web-app.html) console: drop the leading `mapshaper` and the input filename, since the GUI already has the layer loaded.
+Most recipes also work in the [web app's](/docs/essentials/web-app.html) console: drop the leading `mapshaper` and the input filename; the GUI should already your data loaded.

 > Looking for the syntax of a particular command or option?
 See the [command reference](/docs/reference.html).
 For the JS expression context used by `-each`, `-filter`, `calc=` and other commands, see [JavaScript expressions](/docs/guides/expressions.html).